satishmarathe/energy-app-ui/README.md

 CHALLENGE / TROUBLE : How do we achieve this ?

 We have identified that we will need 'Json Server' for above requirement.
-Now we need to install this in our project.
+We jave also identified that we will need 'JSON Schema Faker' Now we need to install this in our project.

-CHALLENGE / TROUBLE : how do we install 'Json Server' ?
+CHALLENGE / TROUBLE : how do we install 'Json Server' and 'JSON Schema Faker'?
 'Create react app' that we used to create our react app uses node and npm.
 Within the project we created is a file called : 'package.json' This file is like our maven pom file which will contain dependencies.

 We can define within this file 'dev dependencies' and 'production dependencies'

-We need the JSON server only in development.
+We need the JSON server and 'JSON Schema Faker' only in development.
-So here is the command we will use : npm install json-server --save-dev
+So here is the command we will use : npm install json-server --save-dev npm install json-schema-faker --save-dev

 This link was 'slightly' useful : https://dev.to/mariorodeghiero/json-server-with-reactjs-3chd